hyesulim/clip-feat-vis/README.md

 conda activate mmn
 pip install -r requirements.txt
 ```
-3. A sample Jupyter notebook is included inside the `notebooks`.
+3. A sample Jupyter notebook is included inside `notebooks`.
 This should help you get started.

 <br>